kubow/h808e/README.md

 ## Layout structure

+Written in `svelte-kit`, compiled with `vite`, all `css` happens in svelte files (no extra modules).

 - Header

 | BURGER_BUTTON      | SVG_LOGO                 | POPOVER/SEARCH     | MOON           | CLOCK                    |
 | ------------------ | ------------------------ | ------------------ | -------------- | ------------------------ |
 | fixed 16,67% width | (not positioned for now) | under construction | not positioned | hover for important days |

+- Side panel activated by Burger button
+	- links to all areas
+	- theme + dark mode switcher
 - Content
 - Footer

+## Data updates

+script `process.sh` tells all necessary. `melatno` is used for data extraction (CSV -> JSON).

+- TO-DO: MySQL (@kubow.cz) database will be the middle piece.

 # Todos